 3. Can we give curd to an 8-month-old baby?

-Curd is an easy source of protein and it is safe to add it to an 8-month-old baby food chart.
+Curd is an easy source of protein and it is safe to add it to an 8-month-old baby food recipes.
 After introducing it to your kid, you should always check if it suits your child or not.
 If it does, this is probably one of the healthiest sources of calcium, protein and Vitamin D for your child.
 Furthermore, it is easy to consume and super easy to make.

 4. Why is it necessary to follow a diet chart for an 8-month-old baby?